denyspoltorak/metapatterns-website/metapatterns/content/part-1--foundations-of-software-architecture/_index.md

 +++
 weight = 2
 title = "Part 1.
-Foundations of software architecture" description = This part reviews the basics of software architecture: forces, complexity, distribution, and the ways to connect multiple components in a system. bookCollapseSection = true
+Foundations of software architecture" description = "This part reviews the basics of software architecture: forces, complexity, distribution, and the ways to connect multiple components in a system." bookCollapseSection = true
 +++